project-repo/cagebreak/man/cagebreak-config.5.md

 	Split current tile horizontally

 *input <identifier> <setting> <value>*
 	Set the setting "<setting>" to "<value>" for device "<identifier>".
-The identifier can either be "\*" (wildcard), of the form "type:<device_type>" or the identifier of the device as printed for example by *cagebreak --show-info*.
+The identifier can either be "\*" (wildcard), of the form "type:<device_type>" or the identifier of the device as printed for example by *cagebreak -s*.
 The supported input types are
 	- touchpad
 	- pointer
 	- keyboard